-Hunger Free Vermont supports regional Food Security Networks - coalitions of local civic and non profit organizations that focus on increasing food security for all in our communities.
+Hunger Free Vermont organizes 10 regional Food Security Networks, coalitions of partners across the state who care about creating food security in our communities.

 No matter where you live in Vermont, there's a local group of people working to improve food security for their neighbors.

-You can join our listservs by filling out the form below!
+You can join a local Food Security Network by requesting to be added to a listserv of your choice!
 These email listservs are a great place to ask for and share information, publicize food systems opportunities, and of course, learn how to join a Food Security Network:

 How to Use the Listservs